-Have you ever said something and immediately after realized that you’ve grown beyond that statement.
+Have you ever said something and immediately after realized that you’d grown beyond that statement.
 It could even be that in that moment you had a light bulb to pop on.
 Perhaps buried beneath that utter was a belief that you once had or maybe just something you’d say out of habit.
 No matter what is was, it no longer felt right.
-It no longer fit into the current you.
+It no longer fit into the CURRENT YOU.

 Well I recently had a moment like that.